-Torsades de pointes, specifically, is very rare and has not been reported in trauma patients who have been given IV ondansetron (PubMed search, June 2014).
-Unlike droperidol, which has an FDA black box warning regarding QT prolongation at or below recommended doses, ondansetron has no such warning and this side effect is most likely of no concern in the acute trauma setting.
-Interestingly, promethazine has also been found to prolong QTc intervals but is not believed to be significantly torsadogenic.8
+Torsades de pointes, specifically, is very rare and currently has not been reported in trauma patients that have been given IV ondansetron (PubMed search, June 2014, as described in Methods).
+Unlike droperidol, which has a Black Box Warning regarding QT prolongation at or below recommended doses, ondansetron has no such warning and this side effect is most likely of no concern in the acute trauma setting.
+Interestingly enough, promethazine has also been found to prolong QTc intervals, but is not believed to be significantly torsadesogenic.8

-Information gathered from the JTTS on medication administration to combat casualties in Afghanistan from 4 January 2013 to 8 May 2014 looked at 576 patients, 247 of whom received a total of 395 doses of a study drug (at least one dose of fentanyl, ketamine, morphine, ondansetron, and/or promethazine).
+Information gathered from the JTTS on medication administration to combat casualties in Afghanistan from 4 January 2013 - 8 May 2014, looked at 576 patients, 247 of whom received a total of 395 doses of a study drug (fentanyl, ketamine, morphine, ondansetron, and promethazine).
 Twenty-seven percent of patients received multiple doses of the analgesics studied.
-Of these, 31 received one of the antiemetics; 23 of those 31 patients (75%) received ondansetron.
-No patient received both antiemetic drugs, although one patient received two doses of ondansetron and 39% received an antiemetic simultaneously or within 1 minute of analgesic administration.
-Although the registry does not have data on the effectiveness of treatment or the incidence of adverse events (E. Burrell, personal communication, 17 June 2014), the simple demonstration of the predominant use of ondansetron and the general lack of repeated dosing or the need for rescue with promethazine or another antiemetic indicate ondansetron's wide acceptance by operational medical personnel and a likely favorable experience with its use.
-This preference for ondansetron is not limited to US medical personnel.
-The current UK Clinical Guidelines for Operations recommend use of ondansetron and do not mention promethazine (R. Russell, personal communication, 18 June 2014).
+Thirty-one of these patients received one of the antiemetics; 23 (75%) of those 31 patients received ondansetron.
+No patient received both antiemetic drugs, although one patient received two doses of ondansetron and 39% received an antiemetic simultaneously or within one minute of analgesic administration.9 Although the registry does not have data on the effectiveness of treatment or the incidence of adverse events (E. Burrell, personal communication, June 17, 2014), the simple demonstration of the predominant use of ondansetron and the general lack of repeated dosing or the need for rescue with promethazine or another antiemetic, indicate ondansetron's wide acceptance by operational medical personnel and a likely favorable experience with its use.
+This preference for ondansetron is not limited to U.S. medical personnel.
+The current UK Clinical Guidelines for Operations recommend use of ondansetron and do not mention promethazine (R. Russell, personal communication, June 18, 2014).